heeropang/VirtualPullDown/README.md

 ## Get started with `VirtualPullDown`
 This package contains three steps to streamline virtual pulldown experiments using ColabFold:
-1) Preprocessing
-2) Virtual pulldown
-3) Postprocessing

-preprocessing sequence input files for ColabFold.
-Genomic sequence retrieved from NCBI will be used to search for prophages and fetch those prophage sequences or user specified regions in the genomic sequence.
-Then, these sequences are paired with the sequence of interest to be screened for binding partner(s) via ColabFold.
+1) Preprocessing: preparing input files (paired sequences) in batch for ColabFold
+2) Predictions: using ColabFold to predict models of monomer/multimer
+3) Postprocessing: making figures to navigate virtual pull down results

 ## Install with `pip`